Skip to content

 The constraint of a stable operating system is that some of the latest versions of development tools and programming languages may not be available as part of the distributions package manager.

-Simple bash scripts were created to install the latest development tools, made effectively one-liner's where the [Download Release Artifacts (DRA)](#Git} project could be used.
+Simple bash scripts were created to install the latest development tools, made effectively one-liner's where the Download Release Artifacts (DRA) project could be used.
 The scripts were very simple even when falling back to curl with a few basic Linux commands.

-These shell scripts and the DRA tool are used to install editors, programming languages (e.g. Clojure, Rust, Node.js), Terminal UI (TUI's) tools for development or system administration and even the odd desktop app.
+Each shell script installs either an editor, programming language (e.g. Clojure, Rust, Node.js), Terminal UI (TUI) for development or system administration and for a few desktop apps.

-A debian-linux-post-instal.sh script was created update all the Debian packages, reading packages to add and remove from a plain text file.
+• debian-linux-post-instal.sh updates all the Debian packages, reading packages to add and remove from a plain text file.

 Debian Packagesλ︎